-The budget is the quintessential piece of any financial game plan, however, it tends to be a huge challenge for most people.
+The budget is the quintessential piece of any financial game plan; however, it tends to be a considerable challenge for most people.
 Some people have even done away with using the b-word because of its negative connotation.
 Why is it so negative?
-Well, anytime you hear the word budget in the news, it’s because the government can’t balance it and some item needs to be eliminated.
+Well, anytime you hear the word budget in the news, it’s because the government can’t balance it, and some item needs to be eliminated.

-You never hear the word “budget” and something positive come out of it.
+You rarely hear the word “budget,” and something positive comes out of it.
 This is the exact reason why the average person has such a hard time doing a budget.
-They are constantly witnessing a group of people (the government) struggle to make sure they can spend money appropriately on a regular basis.
+They are continually witnessing a group of people (the government) struggle to spend money appropriately.
 Then they look at themselves in the mirror and figure they pretty much don’t stand a chance against the abominable budget.

 What’s the solution?
-For starters, people need to begin to use spending plan instead of budget.
-Spending plan sounds so much friendlier.
-Plus, we all love to spend money, so why not focus more on our spending habits as opposed to cutting things out of our lives.
+For starters, people need to begin to use a spending plan instead of a budget.
+A spending plan sounds so much friendlier.
+Plus, we all love to spend money, so why not focus more on our spending habits instead of cutting things out of our lives.
 A simple paradigm shift is the answer.

 All spending plans are not created equally and you must find one that fits your personality.
-The 50/20/30 plan is a simple spending plan that most people might actually like doing on a regular basis.
-Here’s how it works: Once you get your paycheck, no more than 50% of it should be spent on essentials…your rent or mortgage/food/transportation/utilities.
-20% should be applied to financial obligations…savings, retirement, insurances, investments, paying off debt.
-30% is allocated to your lifestyle…so whatever else you want to spend your money on, it’s up to you!
+The 50/20/30 plan is a simple spending plan that most people might like regularly doing.
+Here’s how it works: Once you get your paycheck, no more than 50% of it should be spent on essentials; your rent or mortgage/food/transportation/utilities.
+20% should apply to financial obligations; savings, retirement, insurances, investments, paying off debt.
+30% applies to your lifestyle; whatever else you want to spend your money on, it’s up to you!

 The 50/20/30 plan is a basic framework and its simplicity is the reason you might stick to it.
 Plus, the fact that you’re free to spend 30% of your money on whatever you want should make you a bit happier about doing a spending plan each month.